Vincent R. Capodanno

 Vincent Robert Capodanno Jr., M.M.
-(February 13, 1929 – September 4, 1967) was a Catholic priest and Maryknoll Missioner killed in action while serving as a Navy chaplain with a Marine Corps infantry unit during the Vietnam War.
+(February 13, 1929 – September 4, 1967) was an American Catholic priest and Maryknoll Missioner killed in action while serving as a Navy chaplain with a Marine Corps infantry unit during the Vietnam War.
 He was a posthumous recipient of America's highest military decoration, the Medal of Honor, for heroic actions above and beyond the call of duty.
-The Catholic Church has declared Capodanno a Servant of God, the first of the four stages toward possible sainthood.
+As a beatification process has been opened for Capodanno, the Catholic Church has titled him a Servant of God.

 Biography

 Early life and missionary work

-Vincent R. Capodanno Jr. was born on Staten Island, New York, on February 13, 1929, the tenth and youngest child of an immigrant father from Gaeta, Italy, and an Italian-American mother.
+Vincent R. Capodanno Jr. was born in Elm Park, Staten Island, on February 13, 1929, the tenth and youngest child of an immigrant father from Gaeta, Italy, and an Italian-American mother.
 Capodanno graduated from Curtis High School on February 4, 1947, then took night classes at Fordham University for a year while working as an insurance clerk.
 In 1949, he entered the Maryknoll Missionary Seminary in Ossining, New York, which included extensive studies in Illinois and Massachusetts.
-Capodanno was ordained a Roman Catholic priest by Cardinal Francis Spellman on June 14, 1958.
+He was ordained a Roman Catholic priest by Cardinal Francis Spellman on June 14, 1958.

 Capodanno's first assignment as a missionary was in 1959 with the Hakka people in the mountains of Taiwan, where he served in a parish and later in a school.
-After six years, Capodanno returned to the United States for leave and was assigned to a Maryknoll school in Hong Kong.
+After six years, he returned to the United States for leave and was assigned to a Maryknoll school in Hong Kong.
 Shortly after, he volunteered to serve as a military chaplain in South Vietnam as the American presence escalated.